What is a leopard gecko?

 Are geckos cold-blooded?

 Yes, our geckos are ectotherms.
-This means that they depend on their environment for heat, and their metabolic rate is dependant on their body temperature.
-We keep our geckos in an environmental chamber at ~28° C. Additionally, a heating cable is run under the one side of their aquaria, and they will go and lie on that if they need to warm up (i.e., when digesting).
+This means that they depend on their environment for heat, and their metabolic rate is dependent on their body temperature.
+We keep our geckos in an environmental chamber at 27-28° C. Additionally, a heating cable is run under the one side of their enclosure, and they will go and lie on that if they need to warm up (i.e., when digesting).